- Keller Technology has played a key role in the production of SXR and HXR undulators for an LCLS-II free-electron laser.

 Despite the dramatic boost in capability, both the original version and the LCLS-II work by using electrons accelerated to nearly the speed of light to generate beams of extremely bright X-ray laser light.
 The electrons travel through a series of magnets, called an undulator, which forces them to travel a zigzag path and give off energy in the form of X-rays.

-KTC has been involved with the LCLS-II program at Lawrence Berkeley National Lab (LBNL) for the past five years, manufacturing the mechanical systems, frames and strong backs, as well as integrating, aligning and measuring extremely powerful rare earth magnets to micron level accuracy to create complete undulators.
+Keller Technology has been involved with the LCLS-II program at Lawrence Berkeley National Lab (LBNL) for the past five years, manufacturing the mechanical systems, frames and strong backs, as well as integrating, aligning and measuring extremely powerful rare earth magnets to micron level accuracy to create complete undulators.

 “Keller Technology is proud to partner with the DOE’s National Laboratories to advance science and contribute to the development of transformative technologies,” said Barnaby Keller, Vice President Business Development.
 “Highly complex electromechanical systems and precision instrumentation fit well with Keller Technology’s vertically integrated capabilities that include precision welding/fabrication, five-axis machining, assembly, integration, metrology and testing.”